Financial Stress of Mesothelioma Hurts Quality of Life

 A cancer diagnosis is never easy, but adding financial strain to the equation can intensify an already delicate situation.
-The additional stress can even affect the patient’s health.
+The additional financial strain can even affect the patient’s health.
 Recent research shows cancer patients with limited savings are more likely to experience worse symptoms and a lower quality of life.

 Anyone who lives paycheck to paycheck — as many American families do — understands the devastating implications of not having the savings to cover the costs of mesothelioma treatment.

 For some people, a mesothelioma diagnosis limits the ability to work and provide for their family.
 With no income, it’s challenging to afford health insurance bills and hospital copays, let alone the cost of housing, groceries and other essentials.

 Emergency savings funds should be a necessity.
 But for many, they are a luxury.
 I grew up in a middle-class family, and we had no savings to rely on when my father was diagnosed with mesothelioma.

 Negative Effects of Financial Strain on Cancer Patients

 In February 2016, the Journal of Clinical Oncology published a study exploring how financial strain affects symptoms and quality of life for people diagnosed with lung or colon cancer.

 After interviewing more than 10,000 patients diagnosed with those cancers, researchers found 40 percent of lung cancer patients and 33 percent of colon cancer patients in the study reported having limited financial reserves.